Aric Almirola: 2010–2012: Resurgence in Truck and Nationwide

-For 2010, he was to drive full-time for Phoenix Racing's No. 09 Cup series Chevrolet Impala.
+For 2010, Almirola was to drive full-time for Phoenix Racing's No. 09 Cup series Chevrolet Impala.
 He also drove the No. 51 Graceway Pharmaceuticals/AK Awareness-sponsored Toyota Tundra for Billy Ballew in the Camping World Truck Series.
 In April, Almirola parted ways with Phoenix Racing to focus on his Truck Series ride.
 Almirola attempted the Aarons 499 at Talladega in No. 35 Tommy Baldwin Racing/Mohawk-sponsored Chevrolet but failed to qualify after qualifying was rained out by NASCAR.
 Almirola won his first race in the Camping World Truck Series at Dover International Speedway and won again at Michigan International Speedway, holding off Todd Bodine and Kyle Busch.
 Almirola would finish second in points to Bodine.

 Hendrick Motorsports named Almirola as a standby driver for the No. 48 team in case Jimmie Johnson needed to leave for the birth of his daughter.
 Almirola was not needed.
 In July 2010, Almirola was again a standby driver for Hendrick Motorsports at Pocono in case Jeff Gordon had to leave or miss the race due to the birth of Gordon's son.
 At Loudon, he was on standby for a sick Scott Speed.
 He drove the No. 9 Richard Petty Motorsports Ford at Martinsville Speedway in Fall 2010 after Kasey Kahne was released from his contract.
 Almirola had his first Sprint Cup top-five finish at Homestead.
 At Talladega in the fall, he ended up in the closest finish in Truck Series history by ending up second to Kyle Busch in 0.002 of a second, who passed underneath Almirola below the yellow line.
 The 1-2 finish was the same as the previous race in 2009 but the finish was controversial because of the yellow line rules (as NASCAR rules state that a driver must not advance his position by going below the yellow line even if he is forced down there).
 However, officials determined that Busch had the lead before going below the yellow line, which made Busch's winning move legal.

 In 2011, Almirola drove the No. 88 Nationwide Series car for JR Motorsports.
 He won two poles and had eighteen top-tens to finish fourth in points.
 He was released from his contract after the season when he accepted a full-time Sprint Cup ride, driving for Richard Petty Motorsports in the No. 43 Ford.